 Starling nests are untidy heaps of grass in holes in trees or buildings, or at the base of clumps of vegetation.
 Females lay four or five pale blue eggs, and about half lay a second clutch later in the season.
 Life expectancy is around three years, but the oldest recorded was 14.

 Outside the breeding season, starlings gather each night in sheltered communal roosts, where predators are scarce.
 Specific trees may be used – for example, in central Wellington large numbers used to roost in a single pōhutukawa tree on The Terrace.
-On the Kapiti Coast starlings congregate at dusk on pest-free Mana Island.
+A little to the north, starlings congregate at dusk on pest-free Mana Island.
 At dawn they disperse, travelling dozens of kilometres to feed.
 Some roosting flocks number a million birds.

 The myna (Acridotheres tristis) is native to Central Asia, from India to Afghanistan, and has been introduced around the Pacific.
 Although the same family as starlings, mynas are larger, measuring about 24 centimetres long and weighing 125 grams.

 The body is brown, with white wing patches and a glossy black head.
 The myna has yellow legs, a yellow bill, and a tapered patch of yellow skin extending from the bill past its eye.

 Mynas were introduced in the 1870s, mainly in the South Island, to control insect pests.
 They had died out there by 1890, but were common around Wellington, East Cape, and from Whanganui to Waikato.
 They progressively expanded northwards, reaching Auckland around 1947, and have become very abundant in Northland.
 Meanwhile, they disappeared from the Wellington region.